Aqua5lad/PDA-Dec-Project/README.md

+# PDA-Dec-Project
-# PDA-Dec-Project is the repository for Colm Doherty's December Project in the 'Programming for Data Analysis' module of the GMIT HIGHER DIPLOMA IN DATA ANALYTICS - 2018.
+This the repository for Colm Doherty's December Project in the 'Programming for Data Analysis' module of the GMIT HIGHER DIPLOMA IN DATA ANALYTICS - 2018.